Kraven the Hunter (film): Development

-Jon Watts, director of Homecoming and its sequel Spider-Man: Far From Home (2019), expressed interest in featuring Kraven in a potential third Spider-Man film set within the MCU; Watts pitched a film pitting Peter Parker / Spider-Man against Kraven to Spider-Man star Tom Holland, but this idea was abandoned in favor of the story of Spider-Man: No Way Home (2021).
+Jon Watts, the director of Homecoming and its sequel Spider-Man: Far From Home (2019), expressed interest in featuring Kraven in a potential third Spider-Man film set within the MCU; Watts pitched a film pitting Peter Parker / Spider-Man against Kraven to Spider-Man star Tom Holland, but this idea was abandoned in favor of the multiversal story of Spider-Man: No Way Home (2021).
 By August 2020, Art Marcum and Matt Holloway had re-written the script, after doing uncredited rewrites for Morbius.
-At that time, J. C. Chandor entered talks to direct the film, while Matt Tolmach and Avi Arad were set as producers.
-Amy Pascal also serves as a producer.
-Chandor was confirmed as director in May 2021, when Aaron Taylor-Johnson was cast to star as Kraven.
-Sony had previously approached actors such as Brad Pitt, Keanu Reeves, John David Washington, and Adam Driver for the role, but Sony executives moved quickly to cast Taylor-Johnson after they were "blow[n] away" by early footage of him in the film Bullet Train (2022).
+At that time, J. C. Chandor entered talks to direct the film, while Matt Tolmach, Avi Arad, and David Householter were set as producers.
+Chandor was confirmed as director in May 2021, when Aaron Taylor-Johnson was cast to star as Kraven, and signed on to portray the character in multiple films.
+Sony had previously approached actors such as Brad Pitt, Keanu Reeves, John David Washington and Adam Driver for the role, with Lewis Pullman also auditionining, but Sony executives moved quickly to cast Taylor-Johnson after they were "blow[n] away" by early footage of him in the film Bullet Train (2022).
 Taylor-Johnson began negotiations shortly after an initial phone call with Chandor and Tolmach.
 By July, Jodie Turner-Smith was reportedly in talks to portray Kraven's love interest, Calypso.
 That October, Holland said he and Pascal had discussed him potentially reprising his role as Spider-Man in the film.
+Neither Holland nor his character appeared in the finished film; according to a Sony source who spoke to Variety, The Walt Disney Company, which held the rights to the MCU, never forbade Sony from using Holland or the Peter Parker / Spider-Man character, with the character appearing in the Sony Pictures Animation feature film Spider-Man: Into the Spider-Verse (2018), but Sony felt that audiences would not accept Holland's live-action Spider-Man unexpectedly appearing in a non-MCU film, especially after No Way Home and Doctor Strange in the Multiverse of Madness (2022) established definitive boundaries for the MCU.

+The film was greenlit with a production budget of $90 million, but due to the 2023 writers and actors strike the costs increased.
+The final cost was reportedly as high $130 million, but Variety disputed this figure, estimating it cost "upward of $110 million".